U.S. DEPARTMENT OF STATE

 - An applicant’s identity must be protected due to potential endangerment of their mission, their organization’s status, their employees, or individuals being served by the applicant.

 - For an applicant, if the Federal awarding agency makes a determination that there are exigent circumstances that prohibit the applicant from receiving a unique entity identifier and completing SAM registration prior to receiving a Federal award.
 In these instances, Federal awarding agencies must require the recipient to obtain a unique entity identifier and complete SAM registration within 30 days of the Federal award date.

 Organizations requesting exemption from UEI or SAM.gov requirements must email the point of contact listed in the NOFO at least two weeks prior to the deadline in the NOFO providing a justification of their request.
 Approval for a SAM.gov exemption must come from the warranted Grants Officer before the application can be deemed eligible for review.

 E. APPLICATION REVIEW INFORMATION

-U.S. Government Alumni participation: Statements of Interest for projects that include participation of U.S. Government exchange alumni will be given additional consideration.
+U.S. Government Alumni participation: Proposals for projects that include participation of U.S. Government exchange alumni will be given additional consideration.